CPS User Interfaces

 created the result.
 However, the problem lies a bit deeper than this,

-because an operation that returns a UI instance
+because an operation that returns a UI instance is not necessarily the

 creator of it; the creator could be another property of another rule.